jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 Life needs evolution because the Universe is a hostile place that's.
 It's always changing; mountains fall apart, volcanoes erupt, stars emit radiation, heat is lost, waves wash away shorelines.
 To respond to the ever changing environment, Life must evolve a never ending stream of new species.

 Those who survive do so because their combination of attributes gives them an edge.
 But, as the Universe inevitably changes, some traits lose their advantage.
-Thus, while evolution is a constant race to harvest resources as efficiently as possible, no one ever knows if their list of adaptions are good enough to keep them alive.
+Thus, while evolution is a constant race to harvest resources more efficiently then the next guy, no one ever knows if their list of adaptions are good enough to keep them alive.
 That's why pain hurts so much; Life is telling individuals to change their behavior and try something else before it's too late.

 Evolution has these laws: